MaebhNiGhuairim/maebhs-assessed-project/README.md

 ### Overall Impact:
 - AI tools significantly reduced time spent on repetitive tasks, enabling more focus on refining user experience and accessibility.
 - Efficiency gains included streamlined debugging, comprehensive test coverage, and improved code maintainability.
+- AI improved my understanding of building a website, as I asked it to explain its reasoning often.

 ## Testing Summary